HPCguy/Squint/README.md

 By the end of 2022, I expect to have automatic vectorization and/or parallelization working in my offline HPC compiler.
-The HPC extensions/restrictions make it "natural" to manage parallel partitions, unlike the mess created by C semantics.
+The HPC extensions/restrictions make it "natural" to manage parallel partitions, unlike the mess created by C standard semantics.

 ## Prerequisites
 * This compiler project depends on several GNU/Linux behaviors, and it